 Dr. Gudev is a Senior Research Fellow at the Center for North American Studies at the Institute of World Economy and International Relations (IMEMO).
 His current research includes: the development and exploitation of space and ocean resources; strategic frameworks for ocean policies for foreign governments; maritime law; and supranational mechanisms for the regulation of maritime activities.
 He has published extensively on these issues as well as topics relating to US and NATO foreign policy.
 He holds a Ph.D. in history from the Institute of General History of the Russian Academy of Sciences.

-Born in 1946, Moscow, Prof. Dr. Gudkov studied journalism, sociology, and philology at the Moscow State University.
-He completed his Post-graduate degree at the Institute for Philosophy of the USSR Academy of Sciences in 1977and completed his dissertation, “Candidate of the Philosophical Sciences” in 1979, and became a Doctor of Philosophy in 1995.
-Prof. Gudkov has worked at various institutions of the USSR Academy of Sciences since 1970.
-He has been a researcher in The Russian Centre for Public Opinion Research (VCIOM), Head of Department of Social and Political Studies since 1988.
-Levada Analytical Center (Levada-Center), Head of Department of Social and Political Studies, 2003-2006.
-Prof. Gudkov has been the Director of Levada Center since 2006.
-He is also the Editor-in-Chief of the magazine “Russian Public Opinion Herald” and is a lecturer at The Higher School of Economics.
+Dr. Gudkov studied journalism, sociology, and philology at Moscow State University, received a post-graduate degree from The Institute for Philosophy of the USSR Academy of Sciences and earned a Doctor of Philosophy.
+He worked at various institutions in the USSR Academy of Sciences.
+He has been a researcher at The Russian Centre for Public Opinion Research (VCIOM), while also working as the director of the Levada Analytical Center (Levada-Center).
+He is the Editor-in-Chief of the magazine, “Russian Public Opinion Herald”, and a lecturer at The Higher School of Economics.

 - 2012-2014 Chief, Office of Defense Cooperation, US Embassy, Moscow